vacp2p/rfc/content/docs/rfcs/48/README.md

 RLN is used for spam prevention, and Interep is used for group management.

+By using Interep with RLN, we allow users to join RLN membership groups without the need for on-chain financial stake.

 # Motivation

 To have Sybil-Resistant group management, there are [implementations](https://github.com/vacp2p/rln-contract) of RLN which make use of financial stake on-chain.